jiedong00/P/README.md

 # P
 Portfolio

 Hi, thanks for stopping by!
-This is a sample of my projects that I'm proud of.
+This is a sample of my projects.

 1. Unsupervised fraud(Analmaly) Detection - 'Untitled8' - In this project I use ideas unsupervised learning and anomaly detection to see if I can predict credit card fraud.
 I used to non-linear dimensionality reduction to simplify the problem and map all the data from higher dimensions down to a one dimensional subspace call anomaly score.
 Then in this lower dimension the decision is made.